 Natural language processing is a branch of artificial intelligence that enables computers to read, understand, and generate human language.
 For recruiters, it’s the technology that bridges the gap between how candidates describe themselves and how hiring teams search for them.

-Think of natural language processing as the foundation layer under every "AI recruiting" feature you've encountered.
-When a tool claims to do AI sourcing, AI screening, or AI matching, it's almost certainly using language models to parse text, extract meaning, and make predictions.
-The quality of that underlying technology determines whether the tool is actually intelligent or just a keyword filter with a new label.
+Think of natural language processing as the foundation layer under every “AI recruiting” feature you’ve encountered.
+When a tool claims to do AI sourcing, AI screening, or AI matching, it’s almost certainly using language models to parse text, extract meaning, and make predictions.
+Quality of that underlying technology determines whether the tool is actually intelligent or just a keyword filter with a new label.

 For a deeper look at how AI sourcing uses NLP under the hood, see our guide to AI candidate sourcing.

-Understands synonyms ❌ Only exact matches ✅ Maps related terms automatically
+Understands synonyms❌ Only exact matches✅ Maps related terms automatically

-Handles non-standard titles ❌ Misses creative or varied titles ✅ Understands role function, not just words
+Handles non-standard titles❌ Misses creative or varied titles✅ Understands role function, not just words

-Infers skills from context ❌ Requires explicit skill mentions ✅ Extracts implied skills from experience
+Infers skills from context❌ Requires explicit skill mentions✅ Extracts implied skills from experience

-Natural language queries ❌ Requires Boolean syntax ✅ Accepts plain-language descriptions
+Natural language queries❌ Requires Boolean syntax✅ Accepts plain-language descriptions

-Cross-language matching ❌ Limited to query language ✅ Matches across languages via vectors
+Cross-language matching❌ Limited to query language✅ Matches across languages via vectors

-Career trajectory analysis ❌ No context awareness ✅ Evaluates progression and company fit
+Career trajectory analysis❌ No context awareness✅ Evaluates progression and company fit

 Keyword Search vs Semantic Search: Qualified Matches Found